46319943/GeoRegression/README.md

   <a href="https://www.python.org/downloads/release/python-370/"><img src="https://img.shields.io/badge/python-3.7+-blue.svg" alt="Python"></a>
 </p>

-This Python package provides a framework for conducting regression model on the geospatial data by incorporating the spatial information of the data to solve the problem of spatial non-stationarity.
-The SpatioTemporal Random Forest (STRF) and SpatioTemporal Stacking Tree (STST) are built on top of this framework.
+This Python package offers a robust framework for regression modeling on geospatial data, addressing the challenge of spatial non-stationarity by integrating spatial information directly into the modeling process.
+Built on this framework are two advanced methods: the *SpatioTemporal Random Forest* (STRF) and the *SpatioTemporal Stacking Tree* (STST), which leverage spatial and temporal patterns to enhance predictive accuracy.

 ![Illustration for STRF and STST](Images/pipeline.png)